-THE MORNING OF NOVEMBER 6, 2024 gave me the biggest and most horrific shock of my life.
+THE MORNING OF NOVEMBER 6, 2024 gave me the biggest and most horrific shock of my sixty-two years.

 I won’t go into why, because half the country already knows why, and those processing the same emotions could use fewer words rather than more.